The Washington State University General Catalog

 In all cases, all financial obligations are the responsibility of the individual student involved, except as otherwise noted in the Washington State University Catalog or the Graduate Studies Policies and Procedures Manual.

 Students having questions or concerns about degree programs that have been discontinued should contact the college dean or campus chancellor.
-The Provost’s Office and University Ombudsman are also available at any stage for advice or assistance.
+The Provost’s Office and University Ombuds are also available at any stage for advice or assistance.

 Student Affairs Schedule of Classes Commencement Veteran's Affairs Summer Session